 - Brutal Honesty: Even more so than Sherlock, sometimes to Jerkass levels.
 However, she has a Freudian Excuse, and she gets better as the series progresses.

-- Dark and Troubled Past/Rape as Backstory: She was a victim of sexual abuse, although the details haven't been revealed yet.
+- Dark and Troubled Past/Rape as Backstory: She was a victim of sexual abuse in London, where she was held hostage by a sadistic serial rapist/killer until she escaped (the only one of his victims to do so).
 Part of the reason she came to New York was to make a new start.
 This is not far off from her counterpart in canon.

 - Hates Being Touched: When Bell tries to direct her away from a tripping hazard, she pulls herself away from him forcibly.